American Notes: Background

-Although generally impressed by what he found, he could not forgive the continued existence of slavery in the United States, and the final chapters of the book are devoted to a criticism of the practice.
+Although generally impressed by what he found, he could not forgive the continued existence of slavery in the United States, which he described as "that most hideous blot and foul disgrace ..."
+The final chapters of the book are devoted to a criticism of the practice.
 He was also unhappy about copyright issues.
 Dickens, by this time, had become an international celebrity, but owing to the lack of an international copyright law, bootleg copies of his works were freely available in North America and he could not abide losing money.
-Dickens called for international copyright law in many of his speeches in America, and his persistence in discussing the subject led some critics to accuse him of having traveled to America primarily to agitate for that cause.
+Dickens called for international copyright law in many of his speeches in America, and his persistence in discussing the subject led some critics to accuse him of having travelled to America primarily to agitate for that cause.

-Dickens's letters home to his friends, including John Forster and illustrator Daniel Maclise, helped to form the basis of the book.
+Dickens's letters home to his friends, including Forster and illustrator Daniel Maclise, helped to form the basis of the book.

-Critique of US society at the time
+Critique of society in the US

-Throughout the narrative, finding much to admire in Americans he met and in their way of life, he also notes what he sees as their faults, sometimes jocularly.
-Then, in a conclusion, he gives his considered analysis of what he views as major flaws in US society.
+Throughout the narrative, he notes he notes the good and bad of American society at the time, sometimes jocularly.
+Then, in a conclusion, he gives a considered analysis of what he views as major flaws in US society.

-First and most serious is slavery.
-Apart from its corruption of both whites and blacks in slave states, the free states are complicit in the system.
-In particular, he is horrified by the physical violence vented on both male and female slaves.
+He critiques slavery.
+Apart from its corruption of both whites and blacks in slave states, he writes, the free states are complicit in the system as well in their ignorance.
+He is also horrified by the physical violence vented on both male and female slaves.

-Next, he places violence.
-The ideals of liberty and equality seem to include the freedom to shoot or knife any other American.
+Next, he places violence, writing that the American ideal of liberty seems to include the freedom to violence any other American.

 Third, he cites what he calls universal distrust, the extreme individualism that leads people to suspect others and to seek advantage over them.
-With a few exceptions, the scandal-seeking press contributes by undermining private life and destroying confidence in public life.
+With a few exceptions, the scandal-seeking press contributes by undermining private life and destroying confidence in public life, he writes.
 Allied to this is the overriding commercialism, with the urge to pull off a smart deal and the idolisation of successful businessmen.
-In this capitalist jungle, he finds most people far too serious and puritanical, lacking humour and a wider perspective.
+In this capitalist country, he finds most people far too serious and puritanical, lacking humour and a wider perspective.

-Finally, in many places he finds standards of personal cleanliness and public health still very primitive and is particularly disgusted by the almost universal habit of spitting.
+Additionally, he in many places he finds standards of personal cleanliness and public health still very primitive and is particularly disgusted by the almost universal habit of spitting.